Judaization of Jerusalem: Background

-At the conclusion of the 1948 Arab–Israeli War, Jordan controlled the Eastern part of Jerusalem while Israel controlled the Western part, resulting in a division of the city.
-On 2 August 1948, by declaration of the Minister of Defence, Israel applied its laws to the areas of Jerusalem under its control.
+After the 1948 Arab–Israeli War, Jordan controlled the Eastern part of Jerusalem while Israel controlled the Western part, resulting in a division of the city.
+On 2 August 1948, by the declaration of the Minister of Defence, Israel applied its laws to the areas of Jerusalem under its control.
 Displaced peoples, both Arabs and Jews, were not allowed to cross the armistice lines to return to vacated homes.
 Jewish Israelis took possession of many of the vacant homes in Western Jerusalem and Palestinian refugees populated the Jewish quarter until they were evicted in the 1960s and 1970s.

-In 1967, during the Six-Day War Israel captured East Jerusalem, which had been under Jordanian administration since 1948-49.
+In 1967, during the Six-Day War, Israel captured East Jerusalem, which had been under Jordanian administration since 1948-49.
 Via the Jerusalem Law, Israel united the city and expanded the city limits to include adjacent parts of the West Bank.
 Israeli law was applied to the areas and the inhabitants of the lands annexed by Israel.
 This action was immediately condemned in a Security Council Resolution.
 Palestinian refugees were disallowed return by both Jordan and Israel, and Jewish Israelis occupied many of the homes left by the refugees.
 Palestinians who had remained in East Jerusalem until then were offered full Israeli citizenship.
 Those who declined citizenship were given permanent residency status.